 After freezing the mix to a nice and creamy 22 degrees, we have a choice: if we’re just making chunkless flavors, like Vanilla or Chocolate, the ice cream is pumped directly to the pint-filling machinery, but if we’re making chunky flavors, the ice cream takes a turn through the Chunk Feeder.

 Back in the days before Ben & Jerry’s, the only thing ice cream manufacturers ever put into their ice cream was fruit.
-That’s why the machine that “feeds” chunks into our ice cream is called a “Fruit Feeder.”
-We could come up with a newer name if we wanted to, but frankly we’ve always been a lot more interested in coming up with new chunky things to feed the feeder with, from gobs of chocolate chip cookie dough to fudgy brownies, to cookies and candies and nuts and everything in between…in addition to fruit!
+That’s why the machine that “feeds” chunks into our ice cream is actually called a “Fruit Feeder.”
+But considering how many chunky things we have to feed the feeder with, from gobs of chocolate chip cookie dough to fudgy brownies, to cookies and candies and nuts and everything in between…in addition to fruit…we affectionately renamed it!

 "Chocolate Chip Cookie Dough"

 "I work with great people who care enough to do their best and we make the world’s best ice cream."

 "I mostly just dig out the chunks and swirls and leave the ice cream behind."

 – Kathy Jochim